gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Her damp hair chilled as soon as she stepped outside, but the narrow street was still eerily empty.
-She took a left and a right and a deep breath, and knocked quietly on the back door of the *tralpa*'s house.
+She took a left and a right and a deep breath, and knocked quietly on the back door of the tralpa's house.

 When he didn't answer,
 she knocked again more loudly.